MileHacker Logo

 • Ayran: A refreshing, savory yogurt drink, specifically popular with kebabs.

 • Rakı: Anise-flavored spirit, similar to ouzo.
-Often diluted with access to water, which turns it cloudy, earning it the nickname "lion's milk."
+Often diluted with water, which turns it cloudy, earning it the nickname "lion's milk."

 • Beer: Local brands like Efes Pilsen are popular and widely available.
 Turkish wines also gain international recognition.